Updated June 6, 2021

 How To Make Dogs Vomit

-On the internet you will read ways to make a dog vomit using peroxide.
+Finally, an important word on making dogs vomit.
+On the internet you will read methods using peroxide.
 It may be safe enough (I doubt it), but who has peroxide just lying around?

-Even if you make your dog vomit, you will still need to go to the vet.
-Far better to pack your dog in the car and head straight to the vet than losing valuable time trying to get your dog to vomit.
+Even if you are successful, you will still need to go to the vet.
+Therefore, it’s far better to pack your dog in the car and head straight to the vet than lose valuable time.

 Vets have several gentle methods which usually work.
 We also keep apomorphine as a back up if the milder emetics don’t work.
 Vets also know when it’s not safe to induce vomiting.